Skip to contents

 url: "https://updates.example.com/releases"

-3. CORS headers if serving from different domain
+3. CORS headers if the assets are cross-origin.

 version: 1.1.0